-16.7 The Contractor undertakes, at the expense of the Company, at any time either during or after the Engagement, to execute all documents, make all applications, give all assistance and do all acts and things as may, in the opinion of the Company or Management, be necessary or desirable to vest the Intellectual Property Rights in, and to register them in, the name of the Company and to defend the Company against claims that works embodying Intellectual Property Rights or Inventions infringe third party rights, and otherwise to protect and maintain the Intellectual Property Rights in the Works and the Inventions.
+14.7 The Supplier undertakes, at the expense of the Company, at any time either during or after the Engagement, to execute all documents, make all applications, give all assistance and do all acts and things as may, in the opinion of the Company or Management, be necessary or desirable to vest the Intellectual Property Rights in, and to register them in, the name of the Company and to defend the Company against claims that works embodying Intellectual Property Rights or Inventions infringe third party rights, and otherwise to protect and maintain the Intellectual Property Rights in the Works and the Inventions.

-16.9 For the avoidance of doubt. the Intellectual Property Rights in any content, documents or systems created for or by the Company which directly relate to the Company, the Business of the Company and the Service shall at all times belong to the Company.
+14.9 For the avoidance of doubt. the Intellectual Property Rights in any content, documents or systems created for or by the Company which directly relate to the Company, the Business of the Company and the Service shall at all times belong to the Company.

-17.1 All Company Property shall at all times remain the property of the Company.
+15.1 All Company Property shall at all times remain the property of the Company.

 (a) commits any gross misconduct affecting the Business of the Company or any Group Company;

-(b) commits any breach of Clauses 5.1 and 17.2;
+(b) commits any breach of this Agreement;

 (c) provides a false transcript, proof of identity, address, or certificate, or CV containing material inaccuracies;

-(d) commits any serious or repeated breach or non-observance of any of the provisions of this agreement or refuses or neglects to comply with any reasonable and lawful directions of the Company;
+(d) commits any serious or repeated breach or non-observance of any of the provisions of this Agreement or refuses or neglects to comply with any reasonable and lawful directions of the Company;

-(e) is convicted of any criminal offence (other than an offence under any road traffic legislation in the United Kingdom or elsewhere for which a fine or non-custodial penalty is imposed);
+(f) is convicted of any criminal offence (other than an offence under any road traffic legislation in the United Kingdom or elsewhere for which a fine or non-custodial penalty is imposed);

-(f) is in the reasonable opinion of the Management negligent or incompetent in the performance of the Services;
+(g) is in the reasonable opinion of the Management negligent or incompetent in the performance of the Services;

-(g) is declared bankrupt or makes any arrangement with or for the benefit of his creditors or has a county court administration order made against him under the County Court Act 1984;
+(h) is declared bankrupt or makes any arrangement with or for the benefit of his creditors or has a county court administration order made against him under the County Court Act 1984;

-On the Termination Date the Contractor shall:
+On the Termination Date the Supplier shall: